-- The mean facility levels for this measure were 1.2 percent in quarter two of 2014 and the median was zero; only two-thirds of facilities have perfect scores of zero, which means there is still room for improvement.
-The Committee expressed that all facilities should be score at zero. - According to the developer, there is also evidence that certification and public reporting of data has led to decreased levels of restraint use.
-Nursing home accreditation has been associated with lower rates of restraint use. - The evidence was determined to be adequate, and although there is a narrow performance gap there are wider gaps among racial and ethnic minorities.
+- The mean facility levels for this measure were 1.2% in quarter 2 of 2014 and the median was 0; only 2/3 of facilities have perfect scores of 0, which means there is still room for improvement.
+The Committee agreed all facilities should be scoring at 0. - According to the developer, there is also evidence that certification and public reporting of data has led to decreased levels of restraint use.
+Nursing home accreditation has been associated with lower rates of restraint use. - The evidence was determined to be adequate, and although there is a narrow performance gap there are wider gaps among racial and ethnic minorities. - The national facility-level mean and median performance scores have trended steadily downward since the adoption of the MDS 3.0, indicating a general improvement in performance over time. - Differences in the rate of restraint use by race/ethnicity were found to be statistically significant.
+Hispanic residents had the highest rate at 1.6%, followed by Asian residents at 1.5%, white residents at 1.2%, and Black residents at 1.0% daily restraint use.